katelynburke/missing_migrants/README.md

 **Worldwide Migration Routes**
 ![migration_routes](https://github.com/katelynburke/missing_migrants/blob/master/tableau_images/migration_routes.png)

-### Location Insights:
+### Insights:
-* Very high concentration of migrant deaths off of the coast of Northern Africa.
+* Very high concentration of migrant deaths off of the coast of Northern Africa (Mediterranean Sea).
+This area connecting Libya and Italy is one of the most dangerous migration routes in the world.
+The most common cause of death off of the coast off of Northern Africa is drowning.

-### Cause of Death Insights:
+* High concentration of migrant deaths at the United States/Mexico border.
+Many causes of the deaths at the border unknown but several deaths are due to vehicle accidents, dehydration/starvation, and violence.
-* The most common cause of death off of the coast off of Northern Africa is drowning.
+* The most common cause of death of migrants worldwide is drowning.
+Many migrant causes of death are unknown.

-### Month and Year/Date Insights:
-*

-### Migration Route Insights:
-*
+* The deadliest month for migrants between 2014-2018 was April 2015.
+A shipwreck in the Mediterranean, between Libya and Italy, lead to the deaths of over 800 migrants.
+The majority of the migrants were fleeing the poverty and conflict in Africa.
+* The spread of missing migrants is not limited to only a few countries, but is a worldwide issue.